wpqc21/ArticleClassifier/README.md

 # ArticleClassifier

 ## Preprocessing
-1. Download files from INPUT1: Quoted Words zip folder, run INPUT1_Quotes_Article_Preprocessing_1.ipynb in same directory as unzipped files in order to create 1st set of .pkl dataframe files.
+1. Download files from INPUT1: Quoted Words zip folder, run INPUT1_Quotes_Article_Preprocessing_1.ipynb in same directory as unzipped text file folders (copy text file folders to ArticleClassifier-main) in order to create 1st set of .pkl dataframe files.

 2. Run INPUT1_Quotes_Article_Preprocessing_2.ipynb in same directory as 1st set of .pkl files order to clean and create 2nd set of .pkl files.